Sinking of MV Conception: Aftermath

 California Governor Gavin Newsom issued a statement through Twitter praising the efforts of the emergency medical workers and offering his condolences to the families and loved ones affected.

 A makeshift memorial was created outside Sea Landing, the headquarters of Truth Aquatics in Santa Barbara Harbor.
 A vigil was scheduled for September 6 with first responders taking part in the open-to-all event, which was organised by local religious groups, divers, and other organisations.
 The memorial was moved from Sea Landing to the end of the harbor breakwater in November 2019, adjacent to the existing "Lost at Sea" memorial, sculpted by Bud Bottoms and dedicated in June 2005.
-A permanent memorial for the victims of the Conception fire was dedicated at the site on September 2, 2020, the first anniversary of the disaster; the list of victims were written on a plaque and affixed to a boulder in Platts Cove.
+A permanent memorial for the victims of the Conception fire was dedicated at the site on September 2, 2020, the first anniversary of the disaster; the list of victims was written on a plaque and affixed to a boulder in Platts Cove.
 Another memorial is being designed for a planned California Islands museum in Carpinteria, incorporating one of the propellers from Conception.

 Truth Aquatics suspended operations on their remaining two boats following the disaster.
 The voluntary suspension was made indefinite in October 2019.

 In June 2020, the Coast Guard awarded the Meritorious Public Service Award, one of its highest civilian honors, to Paul Amaral, captain of the TowBoat US vessel that towed the still-burning Conception into deeper waters.